-13. The appraisal system shall include a hardship clause that can be invoked by individual journalists who think that their negative appraisal is a direct consequence of their private circumstances.
+- 13. The appraisal system shall include a hardship clause that can be invoked by individual journalists who think that their negative appraisal is a direct consequence of their private circumstances.
 The hardship clause may lead to a periodical increase not being withheld, or not being withheld completely, or only being withheld for a certain period.
-Invoking the hardship clause can be done to the VHU (Association of free newspaper publishers), an industry federation within the Media federation.

-Pre-conditions for implementing and/or changing the appraisal system

-14. All the persons involved shall be sufficiently trained and/or informed before implementing the appraisal system.

-A good-quality implementation plan shall therefore be drawn up that pays attention to such aspects as:

-- providing information to and communicating with the individual journalists; - deadlines/transition measures; - necessary education and training of managers and HR, preferably by an external agency.
+Invoking the hardship clause can be done to the Supervision and Compliance Committee/Administration Board.
+Pre-conditions for implementing and/or changing the appraisal system - 14.
+All the persons involved shall be sufficiently trained and/or informed before implementing the appraisal system.
+A good-quality implementation plan shall therefore be drawn up that pays attention to such aspects as: - providing information to and communicating with the individual journalists; - deadlines/transition measures; - necessary education and training of managers and HR, preferably by an external agency.